Hurricane Ismael: Meteorological history

 A poorly organized area of convection persisted about 170 mi off the southern coast of Guatemala on September 9.
 It moved west-northwestward, and after three days without further organization a circulation developed off the southwest coast of Mexico.
 The system quickly organized, resulting in Dvorak classifications beginning later that day.
-Convective banding became better organized, and late on September 12 it developed into Tropical Depression Ten while located about 350 mi south-southwest of Manzanillo, Colima.
+Convective banding became better organized, and late on September 12 it developed into Tropical Depression Ten-E while located about 350 mi south-southwest of Manzanillo, Colima.
 The depression moved to the northwest, and following an increase in deep convection it intensified into Tropical Storm Ismael early on September 13.

 Upon attaining tropical storm status, Ismael was located in an area of warm water temperatures with well-established upper-level outflow.
 Initially the storm moved to the northwest, though in response to the interaction with an upper-level low over Baja California Ismael gradually turned to the north.
 Such a change in motion was not operationally predicted by forecasters, though they noted uncertainty in Ismael's track due to the low.
 Ismael steadily strengthened as it moved northward, though it failed to organize significantly; early on September 14 the center remained poorly defined despite winds of 70 mi/h.
 However, the outflow remained well-organized as it remained over warm waters.
 Ismael became better organized, and later on September 14 it intensified into a hurricane while located 210 mi west-southwest of Puerto Vallarta.

 Ismael quickly developed a poorly defined eye, and six hours after becoming a hurricane it reached a peak intensity of 80 mi/h.
 Steered between a mid- to upper-level trough to its west and a ridge to its east, Ismael accelerated as it moved just west of due north.
 Late on September 14 Ismael passed 65 mi east of Cabo San Lucas.
 The hurricane maintained its strength as it continued northward, and made landfall on Topolobampo in the state of Sinaloa on September 15.
 Ismael rapidly weakened as the circulation crossed the high terrain of the Sierra Madre Occidental, and it dissipated early on September 16 about 55 mi south of the Mexico/United States border.
 The remnants of Ismael continued northward, and moisture from the storm extended over the southwestern United States eastward through the Mid-Atlantic States.